 Opiates: What you need to know.

-An acute high dose used by abusers or addicts can cause depressed coordination, smaller pupils, disrupted decision, decreased respiration, hypothermia, and coma.
+An acute high dose of opioid drugs used by abusers or addicts can cause depressed coordination, smaller pupils, disrupted decision, decreased respiration, hypothermia, and coma.

-Morphine is excreted unmetabolized and is the marker metabolic product of opiates.
+Morphine is excreted unmetabolised and is the marker metabolic product of opiates.
 Morphine and morphine glucuronide is detectable in urine for several days after opiates dose.